MightyThor10/waitlist/README.md

 directory of the waitlist repository:

-cd [PATH_TO_REPO]/waitlist
+cd [PATH_TO_REPO]/waitlist/Code

-# To activate the virtual environment
+Then create a new virtual environment, activate it, and run 'pip install -r requirements.txt' to get required dependencies (Information on creating and activating python virtual environments: https://docs.python.org/3/library/venv.html)

-source waitlist-env/bin/activate
+Then run the following command to start the server:

 # To start the django server
-python3 Code/manage.py runserver
+python3 manage.py runserver

 The command prompt should indicate where the development